marykay25/women-in-security/AWS_Lab_Setup/README.md

 3. You are now subscribed to the product which means that you have accepted the EULA (end user license agreement).

 4. For the purposes of this lab, do **NOT** click on the button to Configure at the top.
-If the page says you are subscribed, then you can close this tab out.
-Proceed to the next section to deploy.
+You can close out this tab and proceed to the next section to deploy.

 ## Deploy CloudFormation